Drake Comforts Nicki Minaj As Remy Ma Releases Mariah Carey ‘I Don’t’ Remix

 After inviting Nicki out on his stage, last week, the 34-year-old had the following to say about her record label pal, “[Drake] means the world to me.”

 “I just want to beg you guys to chase your dreams.
 Don’t let anyone or anything get in your motherf**king way.
-You are important, and if a n***a don’t know how to treat you, he got to get the fuck out your motherf**kin’ life.”
+You are important, and if a n***a don’t know how to treat you, he got to get the f**k out your motherf**kin’ life.”

 News of Drake being fully supportive of Nicki Minaj in the midst of finding herself in multiple feuds comes just weeks after the female rapper confirmed that the Canadian-born will be featured on another track on Minaj’s forthcoming album, aside from “No Frauds.”